Earache Records: Modern era

 As with many labels, Earache has transitioned over time from its initial "extreme" output and now focuses primarily on modern, accomplished guitar projects.
 Rival Sons were the most notable of the modern crop of artists, before signing with Atlantic Records in 2018.
 Newer signings include Australia's Massive, Nottingham's Haggard Cat and Lancaster's Massive Wagons.

 More recent grindcore and death metal signings include Wormrot and Deicide.

 Earache also signed the first independent label direct deal with iTunes shortly after the service launched.

-Earache currently holds two Guinness World Records.
-The first is that of the World's Shortest Song, currently held by Napalm Death with "You Suffer" at 1.316 seconds long.
-The second record is the world's shortest full music video, a record held by Brutal Truth with their track "Collateral Damage".
+Earache currently holds the Guinness World Records for the "Shortest music video".
+Until 2000, the record was held by Napalm Death's 10-second video for "The Kill", which was broadcast on the German music channel VIVA.
+In the 2001 edition, the record was replaced by Brutal Truth.
+Their video for the song "Collateral Damage" lasts only 2.18 seconds.

-In 2015 Digby Pearson received the Association of Independent Music Pioneer award.
+In 2015, Digby Pearson received the Association of Independent Music Pioneer award.

-In 2018 tech sitcom Silicon Valley featured "You Suffer" repeatedly in one episode.
+In 2018, tech sitcom Silicon Valley featured "You Suffer" repeatedly in one episode.
 In response the label created a Twitter bot (@NapalmDeathBot) which sends an hourly tweet with the price of bitcoin.
 They also inserted "You suffer" into the blockchain, a first for a label.

-In August 2018 Earache signed trap/rap artist ALIREZA301.
+In August 2018, Earache signed trap/rap artist ALIREZA301.
 Alireza is a metal influenced rapper from Maryland who performs a style of trap/rap which in parts heavily incorporates guitars.

 Earache's newer rock signings have achieved Top 15 positions in the UK charts, including: a #6 album with The Temperance Movement's A Deeper Cut (2018), a #8 album with Blackberry Smoke's Find a Light (2018), a #9 album with Massive Wagons' House of Noise (2020), a #13 album with Rival Sons' Hollow Bones (2016) and a #14 album with Those Damn Crows' Point Of No Return (2020).

 To begin the new decade, Earache Records announced a compilation vinyl titled "The New wave of Rock N Roll" featuring a host of new acts.

 Earache Live

-In 2017 Earache were invited to host the first ever stage for heavy music at Glastonbury Festival.
+In 2017, Earache were invited to host the first ever stage for heavy music at Glastonbury Festival.
 'The Earache Express' was a recycled London underground tube carriage located in the 'Shangri La' area of the site.
 The stage featured performances from Napalm Death, The Dead Kennedys, Ho99o9, Hacktivist, Glen Matlock of The Sex Pistols, Steve Ignorant of Crass and Wormrot amongst others.

 Having been well received by Glastonbury Festival, Boomtown (who are affiliated to Glastonbury) invited Earache to curate a stage at their 2018 event which took place in Winchester during August 2018.
 The stage (named The Earache Factory) was designed around the concept of a disused factory within a run-down part of a futuristic town.
 It featured artists such as Soulfly, Dead Kennedys and Enter Shikari not to mention a headline set by British upstarts Idles.

-In 2019 Earache will be hosting an evening at Camp Bestival in Dorset bringing along Napalm Death, Lawnmower Deth, Diamond Head, Phil Campbell & The Bastard Sons and Nosebleed.
+In 2019, Earache will be hosting an evening at Camp Bestival in Dorset bringing along Napalm Death, Lawnmower Deth, Diamond Head, Phil Campbell & The Bastard Sons and Nosebleed.